| 2000 Athens Marathon ReportKaren Bingham

 might create confusion among other non-English speaking runners

+who got to the starting line early.
 So it was a quiet start for us--no gun or official time, no crowd

 of runners.
 We arrived at the memorial near the start, hit the empty